m1820/atd/Demos/Linux/hacked_website_demo/Instructions.md

  ### Running Demo

- 1. Install and configure web server
+1. Install and configure the web server
    - From the Tower server go to Resources>Templates
-   - Click on the rocket icon for the webserver setup playbook you created
+   - Click on the rocket icon for STEP1 to setup the webserver setup from the template you created
+2. Build the demo website
+   - From the Tower server go to Resources>Templates
+   - Click on the rocket icon for STEP2 to build the website from the template you created
+3. Hack the demo website
+   - From the Tower server go to Resources>Templates
+   - Click on the rocket icon for STEP3 to hack the website from the template you created
+4. Restore the demo website
+   - From the Tower server go to Resources>Templates
+   - Click on the rocket icon for STEP4 to restore the website from the template you created

+## Clean up demo to run again in the future
+1. Clean up demo
+   - From the Tower server go to Resources>Templates
+   - Click on the rocket icon for the hacked demo cleanup playbook from the template you created